offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 };
 ```

-Destructors must never be called directly by the user, nor should an exception ever be thrown in a destructor.
+Destructors must never be called directly by the user.
+Treat any destructor as if it were marked with `noexcept`.
+That is, an exception should never be thrown in a destructor.
+When an exception gets thrown, the call stack unwinds.
+As each function exits, the destructors for automatic variables of that function get invoked.
+Another exception getting thrown while one is already in flight means two exceptions would be in flight, which isn't supported.

 If a destructor isn't declared, an empty one is implicitly generated.